spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

     - API Key: Provide the API key you generated earlier.

-    - Organzation Id: Add the organization id you copied down earlier from the Cox Edge organization overview page.
+    - Organization Id: Add the organization id you copied down earlier from the Cox Edge organization overview page.

     - Environment: This is an optional field but you can provide the environment you wish to target if you have one.

-    - Service: Provide the service code you copied from the Cox Edge **Edge Compute** overview page.
+    - Service: Provide the service code you copied from the Cox Edge portal's **Edge Compute** overview page.

 17. Click on **Validate** to confirm you have access to the Cox Edge account.